karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 We've only covered a small part of jQuery's built-in capabilities.
 There are ajax methods and effect methods we didn't look at, as well as many more selectors, traversal, manipulation and events.
 What's important to take away from this chapter is that the `jQuery` method (or `$`) takes a CSS selector (or less frequently an existing DOM object) and returns an array of jQuery objects.
 These jQuery objects have a number of built-in methods which aren't only valuable by themselves, but serve as the foundation for writing your own methods that can encompass a specific behavior (which is what the next chapter is all about).

 ## Appendix B - Advanced jQuery ##
-jQuery is a rewarding library to learn, not only because what you learn in the first 30 minutes can be of real use, but also because the foundations you learn early on serves as the backbone for more advance usage.
+jQuery is a rewarding library to learn, not only because what you learn in the first 30 minutes can be of real use, but also because the foundations you learn early on serve as the backbone for more advance usage.
 This chapter is dedicated to a few of those more advanced jQuery usages.

 ### Custom Selectors ###
-Our story, thus far, has been that jQuery uses CSS selectors (including some of the more advanced CSS3 selectors).
+Our story, thus far, has been that jQuery uses CSS selectors (including some of the more advanced CSS3 selectors) to find and wrap DOM elements.
 While this is true, jQuery also has its own selectors which are quite handy.
 These custom selectors are easy to spot as they always begin with a colon.
 We already saw one in our final example of the previous chapter, `:first`.
 There's also a corresponding `:last` selector.
-Beyond these, and a handful of others there are a few which are worth pointing out.
+Let's look a few others.

 #### :not ####
 The `:not` selector looks for the inverse of the supplied selector.
 You use it like so:

-	var $notFirst = $('.tabs a').filter(':not(:first)');
+	var $notActive = $('.tabs a').filter(':not(.active)');
 	//or
-	var $notFirst = $('.tabs :not(a:first)');
+	var $notActive = $('.tabs :not(a.active)');

-As you can see `:not` is special, though not unique, as it takes a sort of argument to work.
+As you can see `:not` is special, though not unique, as it takes an argument: the selector we want the opposite of.

 #### :eq ####
 The `:eq` selector, like `:not`, takes an argument which is the index of the element we want to find: